Men and Depression, Talk by Dr Jane Alexander of ICHAS

 During Green Ribbon Month, Dr Jane Alexander held a talk on the topic of men and depression.
 It’s an area there has been a lot of debate around recently and Jane highlighted some stats, the symptoms but also the challenges men have when it comes to taking what is often for them the most difficult step, reaching out for help.

 Compared to women men are diagnosed with depression less frequently and are committing suicide four times more often.
 Let that sink in….

 A worrying trend is the increasing rates of suicide in younger men, which is not seen in younger women.
 One of the most worrying things is that the majority of these men have not asked for help before their deaths.

 Why is this happening?
-In her PhD, Lorna Sweeney looked at the young Irish male perspective on depression and peer suicide.
+In her Ph.D., Lorna Sweeney looked at the young Irish male perspective on depression and peer suicide.
 She found that friendship networks for young Irish men often include just males.
 Issues of a personal or emotional nature are often not discussed.
-In fact, where a person has revealed suicidal ideas the reactions towards them have included anger, dismissiveness and making the friends feel guilty about the upset it might cause.
+In fact, when a person has revealed suicidal ideas the reactions towards them have included anger, dismissiveness, and making the friends feel guilty about the upset it might cause.
 Very often, emotional support depends on whether young males have an intimate relationship with a female.

 Masculinity and Depression

 Dr. Alexander also focused on an area that can hamper men when it comes to depression, masculinity.
 Whereas masculinity is associated with emotional control and emotional strength depression is associated with powerlessness and vulnerability.
 The pressure to conform to the ideas of masculinity is associated with suicide.
 This is something people need to be aware of when men emphasise control, strength, and responsibility to others.
 Very often getting help from a professional involves admitting vulnerability which conflicts with the concept of masculinity.

 Suicide and Ireland